Darren McGettigan - My Donegal Family History

 Neil went to work in London in 1930s England where he met my paternal grandmother Agnes Hennessy, who was from Rathnew in Co.
 Wicklow.
 They fell in love and married in Wicklow Town in 1940 and settled in Rathnew.
 Neil and Agnes had six sons, five of whom still live in Wicklow Town and Rathnew.
 There are many grandchildren and great-grandchildren living locally of which I am the eldest.
 My father was Neil and Agnes’ third son Eamonn, who married Mary Hunter in 1970.
 I was born in 1971.
 My father Eamonn has done much research on our Hennessy family tree as has my mother Mary on her Hunter and Kehoe families.
 What follows is my own research into my grandfather Neil’s McGettigan family, in particular the McGettigans of Meenreagh in Co.
 Donegal.

 McGettigan (Mac Eiteagáin), is a Gaelic Irish surname.
-Although the personal name Eiteagáin may be of Norse origin, the family are likely a branch of the Cenél nEógain dynasty, the rulers of the medieval kingdom of Tyrone.
+Although the personal name Eiteagáin may be of Norse origin, the family seem to be a branch of the Cenél nEógain dynasty of the medieval kingdom of Tyrone.
 In medieval times this kingdom stretched from the Inishowen peninsula in modern Co.
 Donegal to the vicinity of the great monastery of Armagh, then as now the ecclesiastical capital of Ireland.
 The personal name Eiteagáin appears a number of times in the Cenél nEógain genealogies, and the name is also mentioned in Seaán Mór Ó Dubhagáin’s topographical poem, ‘Triallom timcheall na Fódla’, which was composed in the late fourteenth century, under the section on the families of the Cenél nEógain.
 In their entries for the years 1132 and 1215 the Annals of the Four Masters record the deaths of McGettigan chieftains.
 In 1132 they record ‘Diarmaid Mac Eiteagáin, chief of Clann Diarmada, died’, and in 1215 that ‘Tadhg Mac Eiteagáin, chief of Clann Diarmada, died’.
 These entries suggest that the McGettigans were a noble family of the Clann Diarmada branch of the Cenél nEógain.
-In fact (living male McGettigan relative) recently had his DNA profiled which indicates that our family paternal haplogroup is R1b1b2a1a2f2, which is the Y- chromosone possessed by 17% of men in the north-west of Ireland and which is thought to indicate direct male descent from a powerful Irish king who ruled in the late fourth and early fifth centuries.
+In fact (living male McGettigan relative) recently had his DNA profiled which indicates that our family paternal haplogroup is R1b1b2a1a2f2, which is the Y- chromosone possessed by 17% of men in the north-west of Ireland and which is thought to indicate direct male descent from a powerful local figure who possibly lived in the late fourth and early fifth centuries.
 This king is possibly Niall of the Nine hostages, the father of Eoghan, the ancestor of the Cenél nEógain.
 Thus modern DNA evidence may confirm the evidence of the medieval Irish genealogies and annals.
 (This is a very new science and work has really only begun on establishing the links between the genetic makeup of Irish people and the origin of their families and surnames).

 The Derry region was a scene of major change around the year 1200.
-The annals record a number of raids on the Clann Diarmada by Anglo-Norman armies dispatched west of the Bann from their settlements in east Ulster and also raids from the west, led by the rising power in Tír Chonaill, the O'Donnell family.
-In 1197 one of John de Courcy's knights Roistel Fitton came to 'the Port of Derry' having plundered the churches of Clann Diarmada (Clooney, Lough Enagh and Dergbruagh, now called Grange), on the way.
+The annals record a number of raids on the Clann Diarmada by Anglo-Norman armies dispatched west of the Bann from their settlements in east Ulster.
+There were also raids from the west, led by the rising power in Tír Chonaill, the O'Donnell family.
+In 1197 one of John de Courcy's knights Roistel Fitton came to 'the Port of Derry' having first plundered the churches of Clann Diarmada (Clooney, Lough Enagh and Dergbruagh, now called Grange), on the way.
 De Courcy himself arrived later that same year and after spending five days in Derry 'harried Inishowen and carried great cattle-spoil therefrom'.
 In 1199 de Courcy spent 'two nights over a week' in Derry before again 'destroying Inishowen and the country besides'. Éigneachán O'Donnell the king of Tír Chonaill raided Clann Diarmada in the year 1201.
 Having sailed up the Foyle with the fleet of Tír Chonaill (thirteen ships) as far as Carrigans, he fought a battle with the Clann Diarmada on the beach of Rosses Bay.
 The Clann Diarmada were defeated and when Conor McLoughlin the king of Tyrone arrived to assist them, he was unhorsed and killed.
-The Clann Diarmada had their revenge in 1207 however when along with the O'Gormelys they defeated 'a treacherous foray' by the Donegal men 'so that a countless number of them were slain and a multitude were drowned'.
+The Clann Diarmada had their revenge in 1207 however when along with the O'Gormelys they defeated 'a treacherous foray' by the Tír Chonaill men 'so that a countless number of them were slain and a multitude were drowned'.

 Already under attack from the east and west, when King John of England in 1210 granted the entire coastline from the Bann to the Foyle, to the Scottish noblemen the earls of Lennox and Athol, the introduction of this new third set of invaders may finally have proved too much for the Clann Diarmada.
 When the Scots followed up their grant in 1212 their invasion may have been very destructive for the entire area.
-In 1212 a substantial army was landed from a large Scottish fleet of seventy-six ships.
+In 1212 a substantial Scottish army was landed from a large fleet of seventy-six ships.
 This force sacked the famous monastery at Derry and 'the town was greatly destroyed by them and Inishowen was completely destroyed by them'.
 In the year 1214 the Scots 'plundered Derry completely' and broke into the treasury of the monastery taking all 'the treasures of the Community ... and of the North of Ireland besides'.
 1216 appears to have been the key year for the families of the region.
 For 1216 the Annals of Ulster record a massacre of the O'Mulfall family of Inishowen by the Scots led 'by Muiredach, son of the Great Steward of Lemhain' (Lennox).
 The annals state 'Trad O'Mulfall, chief of Cenel-Ferghusa, along with his kinsmen and with great havoc, was killed'.
 Aengus O'Carellan the Chief of Clann Diarmada was also slain 'by his own kinsmen' (possibly the McGettigans) in 1216 and Donough Ó Dubhdhíorma the Chief of Bredagh (also in Inishowen) 'died in the Dubhregles of Derry' the same year.
 Tadhg McGettigan who succeeded Aengus O'Carellan also died in 1216.
 (The Annals of the Four Masters give these entries for 1215).
 I suspect that these records in the Annals of Ulster for 1216 are all linked and refer to the depredations of the Scots in Derry and Inishowen that year.
 Certainly the record in the annals suggests turmoil in the region at this time.
 Afterwards the O'Mulfalls, O'Carellans and McGettigans are never mentioned as Gaelic chieftains in the annals again.
 The Scots built a castle at Coleraine in 1214 to consolidate their conquests but it was soon-after destroyed by Hugh O'Neill, a powerful king of Tyrone, and the Scots were expelled.
 The large settlement at Derry, a great centre of medieval Irish civilization at this time, appears to have been substantially destroyed during these years.

 After Caimeirge Brian O'Neill became king of Tyrone and married Cecilia, a noble McLoughlin woman.
 This preserved the position of her family in Inishowen, at least for a time.
 Cecilia 'daughter of McLoughlin ...[and] queen of the North of Ireland', died in 1250.
 Brian O'Neill later became the last high-king of Ireland with the support of the O'Connors of Connacht and the O'Briens of Thomond.
 However, he was killed at the battle of Downpatrick, fought in the earldom of Ulster in 1260.
 This famous battle was a tremendous defeat for the Gaelic Irish of the north of Ireland at the hands of the Anglo-Normans.
 Although a large number of O'Kane nobles also fell in the battle (fifteen high-ranking O'Kanes led by their chieftain Manus were killed at Downpatrick), the McLoughlins had been so weakened by the massacre of 1241 that they were unable to exploit this turn in the fortunes of their rivals.
 That the chieftain Diarmaid McLoughlin and a number of other nobles from Inishowen were also among the Irish casualties at Downpatrick likely contributed to this.